What to include in a Request for Proposal (RFP) for software development outsourcing? All the necessary aspects are covered in detail in this article.

 It is best to start from an easily editable document and save it as an editable pdf form for your bidders (suppliers) to complete.
 To facilitate this, the RFP template you can download here is in the Word doc format.

-A good RFP document therefore makes it easier for you and your potential supplier to create a long-term business relationship and meet each other’s expectations.
-The more effective the RFP is in providing the necessary details, the more effective the final selection will be when meeting the needs of the business.
+A good software RFP document therefore makes it easier for you and your potential supplier to create a long-term business relationship and meet each other’s expectations.
+The more effective the RFP is in providing the necessary details, the more effective the final selection will be.

 That is why, a quality RFP can dictate the success or failure of your project.